motoharu-gosuto/psvgamesd/README.md

 However only little changes are required to make it dump SCEI MBR.
 You can then combine dumps with your favorite hex editor.

+# CMD56 handshake

+Data from the handshake is required to pass signature checks and obtain klicensee.
+It is integrated into dump file.
+When game card is inserted in physical mmc mode signature and keys are intercepted and saved to dump file later.